AndrewJBateman/node-file-upload/README.md

 ## :floppy_disk: Setup

-**/ Ionic-Angular Frontend:**
+**/Ionic-Angular, /Ionic-React & /Ionic-Vue Frontends:**

-* `npm run lint` to lint files
+* Run `npm i` to install dependencies
-* `ionic serve` & navigate to `http://localhost:8080/` or `ng serve` & navigate to `http://localhost:4200/` to run server.
+* Run `ionic serve` & navigate to `http://localhost:8080/` or `ng serve` & navigate to `http://localhost:4200/` to run server.
 The app will automatically reload if you change any of the source files.

 **/server-express Backend:**

-* `node index.js` to run node.js server.
+* Run `node index.js` for a node.js server.
 Backend does not update automatically as nodemon not used

 ## :computer: Code Examples

-* `server-express/index.js` extract to show use of dependencies and posting of objects to uploads folder.
+* Run `server-express/index.js` extract to show use of dependencies and posting of objects to uploads folder.

 ```javascript
 app.use(cors());